kevinchen2046/spritesheet-game/README.md

 # spritesheet-game

-Spritesheet generator,Supported PIXI.js Cocos2d Easel.js Egret ...
+spritesheet generator without environment dependencies,Supported PIXI.js Cocos2d Easel.js Egret ...

 `spritesheet-game` is a non environment version of `spritesheet-js`.
 `pngjs` is the only dependency of bitmap,`spritesheet-game` as same supports the command-line.